rome/tools/crates/rome_analyze/CONTRIBUTING.md

 ```

 Note that code in a file ending with the extension `.jsonc` are in a _script environment_.
-That's mean that you cannot use syntax that belongs to ECMAScript modules such as `import` and `export`.
+This means that you cannot use syntax that belongs to _ECMAScript modules_ such as `import` and `export`.

-Run the command `just test-lintrule useAwesomeTricks` and if you've done everything correctly,
+Run the command `just test-lintrule myRuleName` and if you've done everything correctly,
 you should see some snapshots emitted with diagnostics and code actions.

 Check our main [contribution document](https://github.com/rome/tools/blob/main/CONTRIBUTING.md#snapshot-tests)